marrow/schema/README.rst

 * The object mapper aspect of an ORM or ODM for database access.

+* Declarative schema-driven serialization systems.

 * `Marrow Interface <https://github.com/marrow/marrow.interface>`_, declarative schema validation for arbitrary Python objects similar in purpose to ``zope.interface`` or Python's own abstract base classes.

 * `Marrow Widgets <https://github.com/marrow/marrow.widgets>`_ are defined declaratively allowing for far more flexible and cooperative subclassing.

+* Powerful data validation and transformation using the included frameworks.

 1.1 Goals